 Jamie Livingstone, Head of Oxfam Scotland

-Jamie was appointed Head of Oxfam Scotland in late 2013 having joined as Campaigns and Communications Manager in 2011.
-Jamie was previously a print and broadcast journalist, including Political Correspondent on STV News.
-In his current role, he oversees Oxfam's policy, advocacy, campaigns and communications in Scotland, as well as our project activity.
-Jamie is also a Director of Stop Climate Chaos Scotland and plays a leading role within the Disasters Emergency Committee in Scotland.
+Jamie was appointed Head of Oxfam Scotland in late 2013 having joined as Campaigns & Communications Manager in 2011.
+Jamie was previously a print & broadcast journalist, including Political Correspondent on STV News.
+In his current role, he oversees Oxfam's policy, advocacy, campaigns & communications in Scotland, as well as our project activity.
+Jamie is also a Director of Stop Climate Chaos Scotland & plays a leading role within the Disasters Emergency Committee in Scotland.

-Lisa joined Oxfam in 2015 and leads on the design, delivery and monitoring of Oxfam's campaigns and communications output in Scotland.
-It is Lisa's job to coordinate high quality advocacy and leading supporter engagement, across global and domestic issues.
-Lisa has experience in journalism, media relations and corporate social responsibility.
+Lisa joined Oxfam in 2015 & leads on the design, delivery & monitoring of Oxfam's campaigns & communications output in Scotland.
+It is Lisa's job to coordinate high quality advocacy & leading supporter engagement, across global & domestic issues.
+Lisa has experience in journalism, media relations & corporate social responsibility.

 Anela Anwar, Programme Manager

-Anela's role is to help Oxfam challenge poverty and inequality in the UK through developing and implementing innovative and ambitious programmes.
-She leads and supports the design, development, delivery and evaluation of programmes in the UK, which aim to identify and tackle the root causes of poverty and empower people living in poverty.
-Anela has fourteen years' experience in Scotland's third sector working with the vulnerable and disadvantaged.
+Anela's role is to help Oxfam challenge poverty & inequality in the UK through developing & implementing innovative & ambitious programmes.
+She leads & supports the design, development, delivery & evaluation of programmes in the UK, which aim to identify & tackle the root causes of poverty & empower people living in poverty.
+Anela has fourteen years' experience in Scotland's third sector working with the vulnerable & disadvantaged.

-TBC's role is to deal with all media enquiries and to generate as much positive media coverage as possible for Oxfam Scotland's work and campaigns.
-They are also responsible for Oxfam Scotland's social media activity and for communicating with its many supporters across Scotland.
-TBC's role is to deal with all media enquiries and to generate as much positive media coverage as possible for Oxfam Scotland's work and campaigns.
+Rebecca's role is to deal with all media enquiries & to generate as much positive media coverage as possible for Oxfam Scotland's work & campaigns.
+She is also responsible for Oxfam Scotland's social media activity & for communicating with its many supporters across Scotland.

-Ryan's role is to keep Oxfam Scotland up-to-date regarding parliamentary affairs and the passage of relevant legislation at the Scottish, UK and European Parliaments.
-He identifies opportunities where Oxfam Scotland can make a relevant contribution to the legislative progress and various consultations by ensuring issues such as poverty and social justice are fully advanced to all levels of decision makers.
+Ryan's role is to keep Oxfam Scotland up-to-date regarding parliamentary affairs & the passage of relevant legislation at the Scottish, UK & European Parliaments.
+He identifies opportunities where Oxfam Scotland can make a relevant contribution to the legislative progress & various consultations by ensuring issues such as poverty & social justice are fully advanced to all levels of decision makers.

 Adrian Doherty, Social & Digital Media Volunteer

-Adrian's long-term voluntary role involves publishing press releases and events to our blog; creating and editing images and video; looking after our full suite of digital assets and social networks, particularly out-of-hours; helping support staff and volunteers in all aspects of social and digital media.
+Adrian's long-term voluntary role involves publishing press releases & events to our blog; creating & editing images & video; looking after our full suite of digital assets & social networks, particularly out-of-hours; helping support staff & volunteers in all aspects of social & digital media.
 He also works full-time in his own day-job as an experienced IT professional.

 email@example.com Tel: +44 141 285 8859 Twitter: @FrancisStuart1